 Standard of Care for Medical Professionals

 Birth injuries can range from the minor, such as a bruised face, to the severe, such as a fractured skull or brain damage.
 Doctors and other medical professionals have a legal and ethical duty to adhere to a certain standard of care to prevent such harm befalling an infant.
 Broadly, the standard of care is the appropriate or routine level of treatment that would be expected of a doctor, nurse, or hospital staff member at any hospital.

 The condition of a pregnant or laboring mom and her baby can change rapidly.
 Physicians and their staff are liable for recognizing any warning signs, acting quickly and appropriately, and mitigating any potential problems through the labor and birth process.
 When a doctor, nurse, or other medical professional fails in this duty, they could be found negligent.

 If hospital negligence causes damages to the newborn and their family, the family have the legal right to seek compensation for the sustained damages.
-A knowledgeable birth injury lawyer in Manchester could help a family determine if their child’s injury was the result of negligence.
+A knowledgeable birth injury attorney in Manchester could help a family determine if their child’s birth injury was the result of negligence.

 How Long do Plaintiffs Have to File a Birth Injury Case?

 As outlined in the General Statutes of Connecticut § 52-584, plaintiffs or their attorney have two years to file a civil lawsuit seeking compensation for damages, a window commonly referred to as the statute of limitations.
 There are, however, notable exceptions to this law.